 The Fund is not a reporting issuer in any of the provinces or territories of Canada and does not intend to become reporting in any province or territory of Canada.
 The Units are subject to an indefinite hold period.
-Notwithstanding such indefinite hold period, and subject to approval by the Fund as referred to above, investors may be able to transfer between certain Classes of Units (transfers between Class A, Class F, Class I-1, Class I-2 and Class I-3 Units will generally be permitted) and to transfer Units to another person pursuant to another exemption from the prospectus requirements of applicable securities laws, or pursuant to an order permitting such trade granted by applicable securities regulatory authorities.
+Notwithstanding such indefinite hold period, and subject to approval by the Fund, as referred to above, investors may be able to transfer between certain Classes of Units (transfers between Class A Units and Class F Units will generally be permitted in respect of Units purchased in the same currency) and to transfer Units to another person pursuant to another exemption from the prospectus requirements of applicable securities laws, or pursuant to an order permitting such trade granted by applicable securities regulatory authorities.
 This matter should be discussed with the Manager.
 See "Transfer Between Classes of Units" below.
-Units may also be redeemed on any Business Day.
-See "Redemption Procedure" below.
+Units may also be redeemed on the last Business Day of each month.
+See Item 5.3 "Redemption Procedure" below.